w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to access multimedia contents, such as audio and video
-* explain accessibility requirements for multimedia content, such as captions, sign language, and audio descriptions
+* explain accessibility requirements for multimedia content, such as transcripts for audio, sign language, and audio descriptions

 ## Learning Outcomes for Module

 Students should be able to:

 * identify accessibility requirements for different types of audio or video content
+* research and promote accessible media players to access transcripts for audio, audio descriptions, and sign language
-* design user interfaces that consider placement of alternatives to multimedia content, such as transcripts for audio and audio described content,
+* design user interfaces that consider placement of alternatives to multimedia content, such as transcripts for audio and audio described content
 * design user interfaces that support switching transcripts and audio described content on or off
 * design user interfaces with mechanisms to pause, stop, and hide any moving, blinking, and auto-updating content, including animations and carousels
 * design user interfaces with mechanisms to stop or control the volume of auto-playing audio